markdomkan/in-memory-bus/README.md

-# InMemoryBus
+# Memory BUSES

 ![alt text](image.png)

 ## Overview
+This repository provides two TypeScript implementations for event bus patterns:

-`InMemoryBus` is a TypeScript class that provides a simple in-memory event bus system.
-It allows you to register, emit, and manage events within your application.
-This is particularly useful for implementing a publish-subscribe pattern, where different parts of your application can communicate with each other without being tightly coupled.
+1. `InMemoryBus`: A simple in-memory event bus system that implements the publish-subscribe pattern.
+It allows different parts of your application to communicate without tight coupling through event registration and emission.

+2. `MiddlewareBus`: An enhanced event bus that adds middleware support.
+It allows you to intercept and validate events before they're processed, with features like:
+  - Event queue management for rejected events
+  - Middleware validation before event emission
+  - Re-evaluation of queued events
+  - Type-safe event and payload handling

+Both implementations are useful for different scenarios:
+- Use `InMemoryBus` for simple event-driven architectures
+- Use `MiddlewareBus` when you need validation, queuing, or control over event flow

 ## Features